lostfootage/ITAI-2376/README.md

 🔹 Module 10: Reinforcement Learning and AI Agents Explored reward systems, policy gradients, and Q-learning.

+final
-Developed a simple research assistant agent prototype.
+Developed a simple research assistant agent prototype. which can be found at https://github.com/keremycdg/ai_agent_with_react-and-webSearch

+ Key Skills Learned
+Neural network design, training, and evaluation.

+NLP with RNNs, LSTMs, Transformers (BERT).

+Generative AI using GANs and Diffusion Models.

+Frontend development with Streamlit.

+REST APIs with FastAPI.

+Model fine-tuning and deployment strategies.